-Note: An xdot is a 1/600 inch unit of measure that is provided with version 3 software.
+Note: An xdot is a 1/600 inch unit of measure.
 A form specifying xdots may be created, edited, and compiled on any V3-based LPS.
 However, results are unpredictable if you attempt to print a 600 spot per inch (spi) form on a 300 spi LPS.